Best Hatchet for Camping

 If you want to use a whetstone to sharpen your hatchet, the best way is to place the whetstone on a surface where it won’t easily slide around and make sure that the whetstone is well lubricated.
 Then, using both hands, place the blade edge of the hatchet against the whetstone at a 15 to 20 degree angle and move the ax head from the upper left or upper right corner of the whetstone down diagonally to the opposite corner.
 Once one side is sharpened, be sure to do the same to the other side of the hatchet blade to prevent uneven wear on the blade itself.

 Of course, there are!
 There are quite a few different uses for hatchets, and the variation in their overall design is a testament to that.
 Throwing hatchets, for example, are often much lighter than their camping cousins and are balanced to allow them to be thrown through the air end over end without much trouble.
-A tactical hatchet is designed not primarily for brush clearing or chopping firewood, but for overall defense as well.
+A tactical hatchet is designed not primarily for brush clearing or chopping firewood, but for overall defence as well.
 These hatchets usually feature a stronger, yet lightweight composite metal material, and more hand holding friendly grips.
 They are also much smaller in size.

-Q: What size hatchet do I really need?
+Q: What size hatchet should I get?

 While it may be tempting to buy the biggest hatchet you can find, that may be the wrong direction to go.
 In most cases, the size of the hatchet you need depends greatly on two factors – what you’re going to use it for, and your overall body type and strength.